d88w/vibe_coding_18_hole_golf_game/README.md

 - **Minimize jumps**: Each stroke counts - find the most efficient path
 - **Avoid bunkers**: Sand hazards add penalty strokes and can ruin a good round
 - **AVOID WATER**: Water hazards send you back to your last platform - extremely costly!
-- **Track your platforms**: On water hazard holes (2, 3, 11, 13, 14), know where your safe landing zones are
+- **Track your platforms**: On water hazard holes (2, 3, 8, 11, 13, 16), know where your safe landing zones are
 - **Scout the hole**: Take a moment to identify hazards before your first jump
 - **Free movement**: Move left/right without penalty while airborne
 - **Par 3s are opportunities**: Shorter holes are chances for birdies
 - **Par 5s require patience**: Don't rush the longer holes - consistency beats risk
-- **Mind the middle holes**: Holes 11-14 feature multiple water hazards - extra caution needed!
+- **Mind the middle holes**: Holes 11 and 13 have water hazards clustered together - extra caution needed!
 - **Track your total**: Keep an eye on your cumulative score vs par throughout the round
 - **Falls cost strokes**: Be careful near edges - respawning doesn't reset your count!